Acyclotopes and Tocyclotopes: Acyclotopes for signed graphs

-We recall that the number of nodes in every edge subgraph $\subsgraph{F}$ is the same as the number $n$ of nodes in $\sgraph$.
-Similarly, the number $\tc(F)$ of signed tree components counts, in particular, all the isolated vertices; e.g., for a graph with $\nn$ nodes, $\tc(\emptyset)=\nn$.
+where the sum is over all $F \subseteq E$ such that $\subsgraph{F}$ is a pseudo-forest. \end{theorem} We recall that the number of nodes in every edge subgraph $\subsgraph{F}$ is the same as the number $n$ of nodes in $\sgraph$.
+Similarly, the number $\tc(F)$ of signed tree components counts all the isolated vertices; e.g., for a graph with $\nn$ nodes, $\tc(\emptyset)=\nn$.

 The following lemma has appeared in various guises; see \cite[Lemmas~4.9 \& 4.10]{ardilacastillohenley}, \cite[Proposition~4.2]{kotnyek_generalization_2002}, and \cite[Lemma~8A.2]{zaslavskysignedgraphs}.